Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 - Cordless saws: 18V or 20V

-Power rating is useful in only one way: if you see either kind of saw rated less than this, don’t buy it.
+The power rating is useful in only one way: if you see either kind of saw rated with a rating less than 15 amps or 18 volts, don’t buy it.

 Blade

 Instead of judging circular saws by their blades, look for how easy it is to change the blade out.
 Saws with spindle locks, like the Black & Decker BDECS300C, make blade replacements simple.
-When shopping for a replacement, pick a carbide-tipped blade with at least 18 teeth.
+Pick a carbide-tipped blade with at least 18 teeth when shopping for a replacement.

 Shoe